Typetura/Typetura/README.md

 ## Using Typetura

-With Typetura you need to do three things: Identify the container, bind typetura’s styles, and styling elements.
+With Typetura you need to do three things: Identify the container, bind typetura’s styles, and style elements.

 ### Identifying the container